Royal High School, Bath: Academics

 Royal High School Bath is consistently ranked among the top schools in Bath for GCSE and A-Level results and is frequently recognised by The Sunday Times as one of the best independent secondary schools in the southwest of England.
 The school received an 'excellent' rating for academic achievement and personal development from the Independent Schools Inspectorate (ISI) in 2016, with a 2024 inspection confirming compliance with all required standards.

 The school offers a broad range of GCSE subjects, including STEM options such as sciences, computer science, and design technology, alongside languages like French, German, Italian, Mandarin, and Spanish.
 Latin is studied by all students from Year 7.
+In 2023, 65.4 percent of GCSE grades were awarded at 9–7.
 In 2024, 67% of GCSE grades were 9–7 (A*-A).
+In 2025, 68 percent of GCSE entries were awarded grades 9–7 (A*-A).

 In the sixth form, students choose between A-Levels and the International Baccalaureate (IB) Diploma Programme.
 A-Level options include classical civilisation, economics, Mandarin, music, fine art, psychology, religion and philosophy, and physical education.
+In 2023, 42.2 percent of A level grades were awarded at A*–A. In 2024, 43 percent of A level grades were at A*–A with 76% achieving grades A*–B. In 2025, 40 percent of A level entries were awarded grades A*–A.

-In 2024, 48% of A-Level grades were A*-A. RHS has a strong record in the IB Diploma Programme, consistently exceeding global averages.
+RHS has a strong record in the IB Diploma Programme, consistently exceeding global averages.
 In 2018, it was recognised as the UK’s top-performing school for IB results, with an average score of 39.
 Subsequent averages included 38.6 in 2020, and 40 in 2021, compared to a global average of 32.99 that year.
 In 2024, the IB cohort achieved a 100% pass rate, with an average score of 36.
+In 2025 the IB cohort achieved a 100% pass rate with average score of 40.3 points out of 45.

 Facilities and resources

-Art and Drama

 The Art Department is housed in the Art School, which was inaugurated in November 2008 by Professor Sir Christopher Frayling, then Rector of the Royal College of Art and Chairman of the Arts Council, England.
 It includes four dedicated studios, supporting activities such as painting, sculpture, printmaking, film, and photography.
 The Drama Department utilises the school's two performance venues: the Memorial Hall, a traditional space with movable seating, and the Sophie Cameron Performing Arts Centre, a versatile area in the former school chapel.

-Steinway Music School

 In 2020, RHS became one of 250 schools worldwide to achieve the prestigious Steinway School status.
 The purpose-built Music School comprises a main teaching room, eight sound-proofed practice rooms, a contemporary recital space, 10 Steinway & Sons pianos, two professional-standard recording studios and a control room equipped with an Audient ASP8024 Heritage Edition mixing console.
 As part of the department's Steinway Music School status, a regular programme of masterclasses and recitals led by leading artists is offered.
 The Music Department produces 35 concerts during the academic year.